-It's a mixture of Cheddar and Monterey Jack cheeses, blended with pickled jalapenos, a hint of pimentos and garlic - all nestled in baked eggs, then cut into bite-sized pieces.
+Experience a true taste of Texas with this Lone Star classic Jalapeño Cheese bites recipe.
+These easy cheese bites are a mixture of Cheddar and Monterey Jack cheeses, blended with pickled jalapenos, a hint of pimentos and garlic - all nestled in baked eggs, resulting in a fusion of flavors that'll leave your taste buds doing the Texas two-step!

 Why this recipe works

-This recipe has been around (in some form or fashion) forever, and it's maintained its status as an awesome appetizer because it makes about 50 bite-sized pieces and is perfect for breakfast, brunch, snack or a holiday appetizer.
+This Tex-Mex cheese appetizer recipe has been around the Texas party scene (in some form or fashion) forever, and it's maintained its status as an awesome holiday appetizer because it serves a crowd (the recipe makes about 50 bite-sized pieces) and is perfect for breakfast, brunch or a high protein snack.

-Since this uses canned pickled jalapenos, it is not super spicy or hot and it's easy to make, stores well and reheats beautifully!
+Since this Mexican baked egg recipe uses canned pickled jalapenos, it is not super spicy or hot and it's easy to make, stores well and reheats beautifully!

 Here's what you need